With technological advancements in all sectors facilitating a rapid rate of innovation, commercialisation is happening at a fast pace.

-Hall & Wilcox work in partnership with our clients to help them make the most of their IP.
-We develop tailored IP commercialisation strategies for a range of IP – trade marks, patents and plant varieties (in which we have specialist expertise), that draw on commercial expertise to ensure the right structures are in place.
+We work in partnership with our clients to help them make the most of their IP.
+We develop tailored IP commercialisation strategies for a range of IP – trade marks, patents and plant varieties (in which we have specialist expertise) – which draw on commercial expertise to ensure the right structures are in place.

 - Acting for a peak industry body on complex trade mark proprietorship issues, trade mark infringement and enforcement matters, and trade mark licences in numerous foreign markets such as Japan, the EU, Brazil, Uruguay, Argentina, Chile, New Zealand, South Africa and Canada.